xchg-rax-rax/xchg-rax-rax.github.io/_posts/2025-10-14-avtech_vulnerabilites.md

 # Core issue

 All of these vulnerabilites rely on being able to write arbitrary data to the system config, which is possible via the `/cgi-bin/user/Config.cgi` endpoint.
-This endpoint however requires you to be authenticated to the device hence all of these devices are post auth.
+This endpoint however requires you to be authenticated to the device hence all of these vulnerabilities are post auth.

 # References